-Thus, both curves \re{full_sq} are elliptic ones \cite{WW} with appropriate primitive periods $2\omega_1, 2\omega_2$, the curve \re{2_2F} is homeomorphic to the torus: $C\approx \Bbb C/(2\omega_1\Bbb Z\oplus 2\omega_2\Bbb Z)$ and there are standard structures of a commutative group and an Abelian variety \cite{GHP}.
+Thus, both curves \re{full_sq} are elliptic curves (see \cite{WW}) with appropriate primitive periods $2\omega_1, 2\omega_2$, the curve \re{2_2F} is homeomorphic to the torus: $C\approx \Bbb C/(2\omega_1\Bbb Z\oplus 2\omega_2\Bbb Z)$ and there exist standard structures of a commutative group and an Abelian variety \cite{GHP}.
 We deal with elliptic functions of the second order.
-Recall \cite{WW} that properties of a general elliptic function can be characterized by the number of poles (or that is equivalently, zeroes) in the fundamental parallelogram of periods.
-This number is called an order of the elliptic function (the order is taken with account of multiplicity of poles).
-By the Liouville theorem, the simplest possible order is 2 \cite{WW}.
-E.g. the Weierstrass function $\wp(t)$ is of degree 2 because it has the only a pole of multiplicity 2 at the point $t=0$ of the fundamental parallelogram.
+Recalling \cite{WW}, it can be noticed that properties of a general elliptic function can be characterized by the number of poles (or, equivalently, zeroes) in the fundamental parallelogram of periods.
+This number is called an order of the elliptic function (the order is taken with the account of multiplicity of poles).
+From the Liouville theorem it follows that the simplest possible order is two \cite{WW}.
+For example, the Weierstrass function $\wp(t)$ is of order 2 because it has only one pole and that pole is of multiplicity 2 at the point $t=0$ of the fundamental parallelogram.